BTest - A Simple Driver for Basic Unit Tests

 License

-BTest is open-source under a BSD license.
+btest is open-source under a BSD licence.